Vegan and vegetarian food in Koh Samui

 We shared a vegan burger with a sweet potato-based patty and the vegan pizza caprese.

 Everything was great.
-The service was quick and attentive and the atmosphere was surprisingly calm for a fight night on Chaweng.
+The service was quick and attentive, and the atmosphere was surprisingly calm for a fight night on Chaweng.

-Next time we visited we opted for the smoothie bowls.
+Next time we visited, we opted for the smoothie bowls.
 We loved the one with strawberry almond and the one with peanut butter!

-Hungry Wolf is mostly for omnivores but they do have a separate vegan menu.
+Hungry Wolf is mostly for omnivores, but they do have a separate vegan menu.

-Homemade Burger and Sandwiches
+Read moreMaenam: Homemade Burger and Sandwiches

-Basically just a small stall with semi-communal type sitting in the yard shared with a few other stalls selling Thai food and drinks.
+Homemade Burger and Sandwiches is “just” a small food stall with semi-communal type sitting in the yard shared with a few other stalls selling Thai food and drinks.

-While Victoria was down with the flu, Alex hopped on the scooter and whizzed away to grab two takeaway burgers (in our home-brought IKEA containers, of course, which they welcomed with a smile).
+While Victoria was down with the flu, Alex hopped on the scooter and whizzed away to grab two takeaway burgers (in our home-brought containers, of course, which they welcomed with a smile).

 The burgers were simple and really tasty.

-We came back several times and also tried the other vegan burger with a sweet potato patty which became Victoria’s favourite.
+We came back several times and also tried the other vegan burger with a sweet potato patty, which became Victoria’s favourite.

 All in all, it is very easy to recommend Homemade Burger and Sandwiches if you need that burger fix!

-Homemade Burger and Sandwiches primarily serves meat but they have a few vegan and vegetarian burgers.
+Homemade Burger and Sandwiches primarily serves meat, but they have a few vegan and vegetarian burgers.

-Babu’s Indian Hot
+Maenam: Babu’s Indian Hot

-If you’re in the mood for a North Indian cuisine while in Koh Samui, Babu’s Indian Hot is a great bet for really authentic dishes.
+If you’re in the mood for North Indian cuisine while in Koh Samui, Babu’s Indian Hot is a great bet for really authentic dishes.

 We also tried The Curry Pot in Chaweng, but we definitely preferred Babu’s Indian Hot to that and went back there for our third round of Indian food.